s-manotch/s-manotch/README.md

 📶 I don’t always scale services, but when I do, I forget the load balancer.
 🪢 The only thing more elastic than Elasticsearch is my deadlines.
 🕵️ When a cable isn’t labeled, I unplug it and wait for someone to scream.
 (Layer 8 debugging.)
+🔒 I don't remember any of my passwords.
+That's how secure they are.
+🔐 I configure SSO so often I sometimes forget how to log in manually.

 📫 Reach me: